Operators, Technical Teams, Account Managers, Engineers, & Product Teams

 2. Where does pricing in Olo come from?

 - If the automatic updater is on, Olo pulls prices from the POS that are initially shown to the guest while building their basket.

-- There are multiple places in the database that are considered that include: item price, modifier button price, price change, quick combo pricing.
+- There are multiple places in the database that are considered that include: item price (for item mapping), modifier button price (for modifier mapping), price change, quick combo pricing.

 - If for some reason, the price reflected while building the basket is not the desired price, POS will send the correct price back to the guest on Checkout similar to the tax validation mentioned in Question #1.

 3. What do I need to configure in Aloha to support Discounts from Olo?

 - Olo supports the use of Open Dollar Comps for our discounts.
 They are to be mapped using the Comp record ID with "c" as a prefix.
 For example, if you are using Comp 123, the reference would be c123.

 - These are user for either $ off Discounts in Olo or % off Discounts in Olo (where Olo calculates the percentage and then sends that value down to POS to the open dollar Comp).